DarkDBx/DiabloIV.Helper/README.md

 # USAGE
-- Start the game somewhere in openworld, optimal in kyovashad or a waypoint in the helltide
+- Start the game somewhere in openworld, optimal in onyx watchtower or rakhat keep
 - With toolbox open: 'home' hotkey get coordinates and rgb colors at mouse cursor
 - With toolbox open: 'insert' hotkey save image per parameters from gui at mouse cursor
 - 'end' hotkey exit active process